Chart Color Schemes

 Erskineville - Alexandria hosts a young demographic, positioning it in the bottom quartile nationwide

-At 34 years, Erskineville-Alexandria's median age is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, Erskineville-Alexandria has a higher percentage of residents aged 25-34 (30.2%) but fewer residents aged 5-14 (5.5%).
-This concentration of 25-34-year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the population in the 35 to 44 age group has increased from 22.5% to 23.6%, while the 25 to 34 age group has decreased from 32.4% to 30.2%.
-By 2041, Erskineville-Alexandria's population is projected to show substantial demographic changes.
-The 45 to 54 age cohort is expected to grow by 43%, adding 1,200 residents to reach a total of 4,006.
-In contrast, the 0 to 4 age cohort is projected to have minimal growth of just 4%, with an increase of 48 people.
+Erskineville-Alexandria's median age is 34 years, lower than Greater Sydney's average of 37 and Australia's 38 years.
+Compared to Greater Sydney, Erskineville-Alexandria has a higher proportion of residents aged 25-34 (30.2%) but fewer residents aged 5-14 (5.5%).
+This concentration is significantly higher than the national average of 14.5%.
+Between the 2021 Census and now, the population aged 35 to 44 has grown from 22.5% to 23.6%, while the proportion of residents aged 25 to 34 has decreased from 32.4% to 30.2%.
+By 2041, Erskineville-Alexandria's population is projected to change significantly demographically.
+The 45-54 age group is expected to grow by 43%, adding 1,200 residents to reach 4,006.
+Conversely, the 0-4 age group shows minimal growth of just 4% (48 people).